AdoriZahard/hi3er/docs/index.md

 - 2022-12-12: Added VK and her 2 available builds.
 - 2022-09-22: Github page redesigned and replaces [https://rentry.co/hi3er](https://rentry.co/hi3er)

+!!! danger
+    Due to work making my available time really short, I'm sorry to inform that it will take a while before I can completely update the Website Guide for all and every Valkyrie's new recommended Load Buffs for 6.2.
+Please do ask other Captains in the Discord instead to check on the correct Load Buffs!

 **Table of Contents (In alphebetical order):**

 [TOC]